Exoxfanel/mobileappsprivacy/HalalCheck: Food Scanner_Privacy_Policy.md

 ## App-Specific Data Handling

 ### Halal Scanner
-- **Ingredient Analysis:** Ingredients text analyzed for halal compliance
+- **Ingredient Analysis:** Ingredients text analyzed for halal compliance using AI models (results may contain errors)
-- **Product Database:** OpenFoodFacts integration for food product information
+- **Product Database:** OpenFoodFacts integration for food product information (data accuracy not guaranteed)
-- **Certification Data:** Halal certification status and recommendations
+- **Certification Data:** Halal status assessments and recommendations based on AI analysis
+- **Dietary Information:** Dietary tags (vegan, vegetarian, gluten-free, etc.) derived from available data (verification required for allergies)

 ### Future Scanner Apps
 - Each scanner type may have specific data processing requirements
 - All will follow the same core privacy principles outlined in this policy
 - App-specific data handling will be disclosed in app descriptions and updates to this policy

+## Important Disclaimers and Limitations

+### Data Accuracy and Reliability
+- **OpenFoodFacts Data:** Product information retrieved from OpenFoodFacts is user-contributed and may contain inaccuracies, outdated information, or incomplete data.
+We do not guarantee the accuracy, completeness, or reliability of this information.
+- **AI Analysis Limitations:** Our AI-powered halal status assessments are provided by artificial intelligence models (including OpenAI) which can make errors, misinterpret ingredients, or provide incorrect recommendations.
+AI analysis should not be considered definitive.
+- **Dietary Tags:** Dietary information (vegan, vegetarian, gluten-free, nut-free, dairy-free) is derived from available product data and may be incomplete or incorrect.

+### Health and Safety Warnings
+- **Allergy Information:** **CRITICAL WARNING** - Do not rely solely on our app for allergy information.
+Always verify ingredient lists directly with manufacturers and product packaging if you have food allergies or dietary restrictions.
+- **Medical Decisions:** Our app is not intended for medical use and should not be used to make health-related decisions.
+- **Religious Compliance:** While we strive to provide accurate halal assessments, final religious compliance decisions should be made in consultation with appropriate religious authorities.

+### User Responsibility
+- **Verification Required:** Users are responsible for independently verifying all product information, especially for health, safety, or religious compliance purposes.
+- **Professional Consultation:** Consult healthcare professionals, religious authorities, or certified specialists for critical dietary or religious decisions.
+- **Product Updates:** Manufacturers may change product formulations without notice - always check current product packaging.

 ## Data Security